tektutor/jenkins-sep-2021/Day3/README.md

      - Ansible Core (Opensource)
      - Ansible Tower - RedHat(IBM Product)
   - open source tool
-  - developed by Michael Deehan
   - Ansible is developed in Python
-  - Michael Deehan - a former RedHat employee
+  - developed by Michael Deehan, a former RedHat employee
-  - Michael incorporated a company by name Ansible Inc
+  - Michael Deehan after he quit RedHat, incorporated a company by name Ansible Inc
-  - Ansible Inc organization created the Ansible core open source tool
+  - Ansible Inc organization created the Ansible core as a open source tool
   - Once Ansible became very popular, RedHat acquired Ansible Inc
-  - RedHat developed Ansible Tower(Enterprise Product - Commercial use)
+  - RedHat developed Ansible Tower(Enterprise Product for Commercial use)
   - RedHat was acquired by IBM

-  - Ansible
   - uses YAML(Yet Another Markup Language) as the DSL
 	- learning is easy
 	- installation is very easy
 	- architecture is very simpler(any one should be understand)
 		- uses existing tools like SSH,SCP/SFTP
 		- user Python scripts to develop Ansible and Ansible Modules
   - Ansible Controller Machine (ACM)
 	- is the system where automation scripts(Playbooks) are developed
 	- is the system where Ansible is installed

   - Ansible Modules
 	- are Python scripts in case of Unix/Linux/Mac Ansible nodes
 	- are Powershell scripts in case of Windows Ansible nodes
-		- module are the one which does automation e.g copy - copies file from local to ansible nodes and vice versa file - helps in creating files/folders on the ansible node apt  - helps in installing/uninstalling softwares on Debian Linux Distros yum  - helps in installing/uninstalling softwares on RedHat Linux Distros
+	- module are the one which does automation e.g
+	    - copy - copies file from local to ansible nodes and vice versa
+	    - file - helps in creating files/folders on the ansible node
+	    - apt  - helps in installing/uninstalling softwares on Debian Linux Distros
+	    - yum  - helps in installing/uninstalling softwares on RedHat Linux Distros

         - Ansible Playbooks
 	    - YAML files
             - will invoke one or more Ansible module to automate configuration management

 	- Ansible Nodes
 	    - are the machines where configuration management automation must be done
 	    - ansible is "NOT" installed on these machines
-		- the softwares that need to be installed Unix/Linux/Mac Servers
+	    - the softwares that need to be installed
+	       - Unix/Linux/Mac Servers
 		   - Python (which comes out of the box)
 		   - SSH Server (mostly comes out of the box)

-			Windows Servers
+               - Windows Servers
 		    - PowerShell(.Net)
 		    - WinRM
   - alternate tools
 	- Puppet - DSL(Ruby)
 	- Chef - DSL(Ruby)